 - Rapid diagnostics The two lead products for Newco's rapid diagnostics business are for lower respiratory infection and urinary tract infection.
 The LRT test is based on the Unyvero A50 and was FDA cleared in 2018 for use with tracheal aspirates as a sample type.
 In July 2019, Curetis filed for the 510(k) clearance of an LRT application cartridge optimized for use with BAL as an additional sample type.
 BAL is another common sample type for the diagnosis of lower respiratory tract infections.
-In response to its July 2019 510(k) submission, Curetis received an AI request from the FDA in September 2019, effectively placing the 510(k) submission on hold until the FDA determines that the deficiencies identified in the AI request have been resolved.
-Curetis has almost completed the response process in an interactive review format as of November 1, 2019.
-Curetis anticipates it will be able to respond to any further information requests by the end of 2019.
-Curetis believes that receipt of FDA clearance of an Unyvero LRT Application Cartridge for this additional sample type would significantly increase the total addressable market for Unyvero in the United States.
+In response to its July 2019 510(k) submission, Curetis received an AI request from the FDA in September 2019.
+After resolving the deficiencies identified in the AI request, FDA clearance was received in December 2019.
+Curetis believes that receipt of FDA clearance of an Unyvero LRT Application Cartridge for this additional sample type will significantly increase the total addressable market for Unyvero in the United States.
 Newco plans to continue to expand the commercial opportunity for the Unyvero products by developing new tests, running additional clinical trials, pursuing expanded regulatory approvals and through sales and marketing activities intended to help increase commercial adoption and test usage.
-OpGen is developing OpGenbranded Acuitas AMR Gene Panel tests for use on the Thermo Fisher Scientific Applied Biosystems[TM] QuantStudio[TM] 5 Real-Time PCR System.
+OpGen is developing OpGen-branded Acuitas AMR Gene Panel tests for use on the Thermo Fisher Scientific Applied BiosystemsTM QuantStudioTM 5 Real-Time PCR System.
 The first of these new tests will be for antibiotic resistance testing of bacterial isolates.
-The second indication for the Acuitas AMR Gene Panel is for management of patients with cUTI. - ARESdb and Acuitas Lighthouse informatics and services Newco plans to pursue commercial opportunities to provide the Acuitas Lighthouse informatics and companion genomic testing to pharmaceutical companies, CROs, health systems, third party in vitro diagnostic companies, and government agencies.
+The second indication for the Acuitas AMR Gene Panel is for management of patients with UTI. - ARESdb and Acuitas Lighthouse informatics and services Newco plans to pursue commercial opportunities to provide bio-informatics and companion genomic testing services to pharmaceutical companies, CROs, health systems, third party in vitro diagnostic companies, and government agencies based on the Acuitas Lighthouse and ARESdb.
 Through OpGen's participation in The New York State Infectious Disease Digital Health Initiative we anticipate deploying the Acuitas Lighthouse Software throughout the State of New York to help identify and track patients with Superbug infections.
 The focus in the health system segment is on helping guide antibiotic decision-making and supporting patient safety initiatives.
-Newco intends to actively pursue government funding for development and deployment of the Acuitas Lighthouse informatics in the United States and internationally.
+Newco intends to actively pursue government funding for development and deployment of solutions based on the Acuitas Lighthouse and ARESdb bioinformatics platforms in the United States and internationally.